vritvo/henge_finder/ROAD_HIGHLIGHTING_README.md

 - **Road Types**: Select which types of roads to include (Primary, Secondary, Tertiary, Residential, Trunk)

 ### Data Management
-- **Preprocessed Data**: Top 100 US cities have preprocessed street data for fast loading
+- **Cached Data**: Street data is cached in browser localStorage for fast loading
 - **Caching**: Street data is cached in browser localStorage for 7 days
-- **API Fallback**: Falls back to Overpass API for cities without preprocessed data
+- **API Fallback**: Falls back to Overpass API for cities without cached data

 ## Technical Implementation